kvn-31/twn_kubernetes_admin_course/notes/helpful-commands.md

 ### AUTH
 - `kubectl auth can-i get pods --as <user>` - Check if a user can get pods

+### CSR / certificate
+- `kubectl get csr` to see all CSR with their states
+- `kubectl certificate approve dev-tom` approve a certificate with name dev-tom
+- `kubectl get csr dev-tom -o yaml` print out the signed certificate in yaml format

 ### Flags (that can be used for most commands)
+- `kubectl options` print all options that are available globally
 - `--show-labels` - Show labels
 - `--record` - Add a record to the deployment history (deprecated)